-This article provides a detailed response to: What are the best practices for training and involving employees in Business Continuity Management plans?
-For a comprehensive understanding of Business Continuity Management, we also include relevant case studies for further reading and links to Business Continuity Management best practice resources.
+This article provides a detailed response to: What Are the Best Employee Engagement Strategies for Business Continuity Management (BCM)?
+[Complete Guide] For a comprehensive understanding of Business Continuity Management, we also include relevant case studies for further reading and links to Business Continuity Management templates.

 Before we begin, let's review some important management concepts, as they relate to this question.